OpenCHAMI/openchami.org/content/docs/guides/install_slurm.md

 ```

 {{< callout context="note" title="Note" icon="outline/info-circle" >}}
-Use `find / -name "slurm"` to make sure everything that needs to be changed is identified (note that not all results need ownership modified though!!)
+Use `find / -name "slurm"` to make sure everything that needs to be changed is identified.
+Note that not all results need ownership modified though, such as directories under `/run/`, `/usr/` or `/var/`!
 {{< /callout >}}

 Create the directory /var/log/slurm as it doesn't exist yet, and set ownership to Slurm: